mattzeunert/mattzeunert.github.io/_posts/2017-01-30-lazy-javascript-parsing-in-v8.md

 Let's look at an example of this behavior.

 Node has a command-line option called `--trace_parse` that will tell you when scripts or functions are parsed.
 However, the output can sometimes be quite large because of various internal code that Node runs to bootstrap your program.
-So instead of Node I'll be using the V8 shell program called `d8`.
+So instead of Node I'll be using the V8 shell called `d8`.

 Unlike Node, `d8` doesn't have a `console.log` function, so I'm using a function called `print`: